AndreiRafael/hf_csv/README.md

 Build tested with CMake and MingW.
 There's a simple test program, and the library itself is built as a dll, though it should be trivial to add hf_csv.c to a build with cmake if dll is not desired.

 # TODO:
-- Wrap everything in extern "C" and test C++ support.
 - Add Usage section to readme